Science 8

 - The rotation of the Earth shifts where the tides take place throughout the day.

 - The broad, continuous movements of ocean water are called currents.
-They’re driven by winds, flow in one direction, and connect one place with another.
+They’re driven by winds, flow

-- Winds travel in a clockwise direction in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.
-Ocean currents move in the same way.
+- Winds travel in a clockwise direction in the Northern Hemisphere and counterclockwise in the

-- Three things influence the direction of winds and surface currents: the uneven heating of the atmosphere, the rotation of the Earth, and the continents.
+- Three things influence the direction of winds and surface currents: the uneven heating of the

 - Winds begin as a result of the uneven heating and pressure of the air.